Wie is de Mol? (Dutch TV series) season 21: Episode 9 – Kaarsrecht

-The group begins at the start of a 6 km trail and must reach the end of the course (Svatoš rocks) to earn €100 for the pot.
-Along the way there are stations where additional money can be earned by completing an obstacle, or returning along the route to enter a code into a locked box.
+The group begins at the start of a six-kilometre trail and must reach the end of the course (Svatoš rocks) in 45 minutes to earn initially €100 for the pot.
+Along the trail are stations where additional money can be earned by completing an obstacle, or returning along the route to enter a code into a locked box.
 Candidates are given a kick scooter to begin with, and along the way there are three dilemmas they would encounter.

 At the first dilemma, candidates could trade in their scooters and continue on foot to earn €50 each.
 At the second dilemma, candidates had to choose between buying a mountain bike for €100 each, or continuing on foot.
-At the third dilemma, candidates could trade in their mountain bike and continue on foot for the remaining kilometre to the finish line, to earn €100 each.
+At the third dilemma, candidates could trade in their mountain bike and continue on foot for last kilometre to earn €100 each.

 €1,050 was earned for the pot.

 For the final assignment of the season, candidates enter Centrum Caolinum Nevřeň mine to find statements about the Mole’s performance throughout the season.
 They must individually collect the correct statements, which earn €100 each while the incorrect statements lose €100 each.
 The statements that the Mole collects are not counted towards the final total.
 Inside the mine is also a dilemma, where candidates can pay €250 for an envelope with a clue about the Mole; the envelope contains a smaller envelope and a candle.